Ursula Franklin: Technology's culture of compliance

 Franklin argues that in modern society, control-related and prescriptive technologies are dominant.
 "When work is organized as a sequence of separately executable steps, the control over the work moves to the organizer, the boss or manager," she writes.
 "In political terms, prescriptive technologies are designs for compliance."
 For Franklin, workers accustomed to following prescriptive rules become used to seeing external control and internal compliance as normal and necessary.
 They also come to believe that there is only one prescribed way of performing a wide variety of tasks.
 "While we should not forget that these prescriptive technologies are often exceedingly effective and efficient, they come with an enormous social mortgage.
 The mortgage means that we live in a culture of compliance, that we are ever more conditioned to accept orthodoxy as normal, and to accept that there is only one way of doing 'it'."

 Franklin points out that prescriptive technologies have moved beyond materials production to the realms of administration, government and social services.
-She argues that tasks which require nurturing or caring for people, in health and education for example, are best done holistically.
+She argues that tasks that require nurturing or caring for people, in health and education, for example, are best done holistically.
 Yet such tasks are increasingly coming under the sway of prescriptive technologies based on what Franklin calls a production model.
-Professor Heather Menzies, an admirer of Franklin, describes for example, how nursing tasks are performed in keeping with preset, computerized check lists which leave little discretionary time for dealing with the unexpected or talking with patients who are lonely or distressed.
+Professor Heather Menzies, an admirer of Franklin, describes for example, how nursing tasks are performed in keeping with preset, computerized checklists which leave little discretionary time for dealing with the unexpected or talking with patients who are lonely or distressed.
 Franklin herself notes that schools and universities test and promote students based on strict production schedules yet "if there ever was a holistic process, a process that cannot be divided into rigid predetermined steps, it is education."